AppImage/docs.appimage.org/source/packaging-guide/signatures.rst

 AppImages can optionally be digitally signed by the person that has produced the AppImage.
 This ensures that the AppImage comes from the person who pretends to be the author, and ensures that the file has not been tampered with.

 The AppImages specification allows the AppImage file to carry a digital signature built into the AppImages.
-This means that the signature does not need to be an external file, but can be carried inside the AppImage itself, similar to how signatures work for traditional Linux packages (such as :code:`.deb` or :code:`.rpm` files).
+This means that the signature does not need to be an external file, but can be carried inside the AppImage itself, similar to how signatures work for traditional Linux packages (such as ``.deb`` or ``.rpm`` files).

 .. contents:: Contents
    :local: